 • If it’s non-fiction, include a chapter outline with a few paragraphs for each, a total of no more than two or three pages.
 Same thing if it’s fiction: Give me a thorough synopsis of the story.

-• Then write about your platform, including education, career status, track record as a writer, past or present appearances in print or broadcast media, current or future plans for websites, blogs, or internet marketing.
+• Then write about your platform, including education, career status, track record as a writer, past or present appearances in print or broadcast media, current or future plans for websites (of which you could use tools like this google position check software to help you keep track of the site’s ranking), blogs, or internet marketing.
 I also like to see a DVD that shows you talking about the book with no script, either on local TV, at some community event, or even just in your living room.

 • A good proposal requires a serious and honest analysis of the competition.
 Too many submissions dismiss all other books and claim a presumptuous kind of superiority.
 We prefer respect and acknowledgment of similar books, since it proves there’s a market.
 What you need to tell us is how your work is different.